PhD Programme in Health and Medicine

 Course coordinator: Terese Bondas

-Under revision, will not be arranged in 2023.
+Under revision, will not be arranged spring 2024.

 DHV212 Psycho-Societal Research: Methodology and Practice